CueEpicMusic/CueEpicMusic/README.md

 # Hey there! :wave:

 I'm an aspiring software developer with a background in mechanical engineering and arts.
+When I'm not coding I enjoy traveling, culinary adventures, powerlifting, and badminton.

 ## Technologies and tools ⚡ :